 - 8) The Court of Arches did not address this point in terms in Re Blagdon Cemetery but it did make it clear that the continuing security and safe custody of the remains in question was a very important consideration when a Consistory Court was deciding whether or not to allow exhumation.
 Thus at paragraphs 13 16 the Court explained that re-interment in land which was neither consecrated nor under the control of a local authority (where similar protection would be given) would be problematic because of concerns as to the permanence of the protection which was to be provided to the remains in question.
 Such concerns apply with even greater force where what is proposed is the scattering of cremated remains which are currently interred in consecrated land.
-It follows that the approach of McLean Ch remains applicable and that it is difficult to envisage circumstances in which it will be appropriate to allow remains to be exhumed for the purpose of their subsequent scattering. - 9) It follows that notwithstanding Mrs. Hinksman's loyal desire to fulfil her mother's wishes this is not a case in which exhumation can be permitted.
-What happened was that at some point after Mr. Thacker's remains were interred his widow changed her mind as to the appropriate form of disposal of those remains.
-That change of mind is not an exceptional circumstance.
+It follows that the approach of McLean Ch remains applicable and that it is difficult to envisage circumstances in which it will be appropriate to allow remains to be exhumed for the purpose of their subsequent scattering. - 9) It follows that notwithstanding Mr. Gumery's loyal desire to fulfil his mother's wishes this is not a case in which exhumation can be permitted.
+What happened was that at some point after Mr. Gumery's remains were interred his widow changed her mind as to the appropriate form of disposal of those remains.
+That change of mind is not an exceptional circumstance nor does it mean that there was a mistake at the time of the original interment.
 In addition the fact that the intention is for the remains, if exhumed, to be scattered is a further reason why exhumation cannot be permitted.

-STEPHEN EYRE CHANCELLOR 2nd November 2014
+STEPHEN EYRE CHANCELLOR 10th January 2015